decodevector/dv-old-website/_posts/2018-03-27-code-of-conduct.markdown

 This code of conduct outlines our expectations for participants within the DecodeVector community, as well as steps to reporting unacceptable behavior.
 We are committed to providing a welcoming and inspiring community for all and expect our code of conduct to be honored.
 Anyone who violates this code of conduct may be banned from the community.

-> Morality cannot be legislated, but behavior can be regulated.
+> "Morality cannot be legislated, but behavior can be regulated."\\
 > -- Dr. Martin Luther King, Jr.

 ### Our DecodeVector community strives to: